 Why grass will not grow under your shade tree.

 for all the resources necessary for life.
 Turf grasses grow best in full sunlight.
 Under trees, 95% of the sunlight is either

 reflected or used by the tree for photosynthesis.
 The quality of light reaching the ground under the tree is different than

-to find more light compared to grass plants growing in full sun.
-Grass plants in the shade will be longer, thinner and less vigorous.
+plants grown in full sun, grass plants in the shade will be longer, thinner and less vigorous.
 These leaf changes will result

-in reduced tolerances to heat, cold, drought, wear and disease.
+in reduced tolerances to heat, cold, drought, wear, and disease.
 Lack of vigor will affect turf density allowing weeds

 to move into the thin areas.

 What would seem to be the most obvious resource

 in short supply would be light.
 While the area under the tree can be shady, it is rarely too shady, to grow turf.
 Little is

 required to germinate grass seed.
 The right amount of moisture, the right amount of heat and grass seed will germinate even

 with no light and no nutrient.
 Mother Nature designed her grass seeds to sprout in the deep shade of established grasses.

 the maturing grass plant is weakened by the lack of quality sunlight and suffers.
 Then, to complicate matters, an already

 weakened grass plant is forced to compete with an established shade tree for food and water.

-the grass growing under your tree.
+How to keep the grass growing under your tree.

 sunlight intensity and duration of quality light reaching the grass plant is important.
 The more time the grass plant has